lucaboriani/serve-cdn-solid-assets/README.md

 `wrangler secret put POD_OWNER`

-and insert the name you
+and insert the name you choose